vuejs/rfcs/active-rfcs/0000-scoped-styles-changes.md

 We later switched to `/deep/`, which was once an actual proposed addition to CSS (and even natively shipped in Chrome), but later dropped.
 This caused confusion for some users, since they worry that using `/deep/` in Vue SFCs would make their code not supported in browsers that have dropped the feature.
 However, just like `>>>`, `/deep/` is only used as a compile-time hint by Vue's SFC compiler to rewrite the selector, and is removed in the final CSS.

-To avoid the confusion of the dropped `/deep/` combinator, we introduced yet another custom combinator, `::v-deep`, this time being more explicit that this is a Vue-specific extension, and using the pseudo-class syntax so that any pre-processor should be able to parse it.
+To avoid the confusion of the dropped `/deep/` combinator, we introduced yet another custom combinator, `::v-deep`, this time being more explicit that this is a Vue-specific extension, and using the pseudo-element syntax so that any pre-processor should be able to parse it.

 The previous versions of the deep combinator are still supported for compatibility reasons in the current [Vue 2 SFC compiler](https://github.com/vuejs/component-compiler-utils), which again, can be confusing to users.
 In v3, we are deprecating the support for `>>>` and `/deep/`.

-As we were working on the new SFC compiler for v3, we noticed that CSS pseudo classes are in fact semantically NOT [combinators](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors/Combinators).
-It is more consistent with idiomatic CSS for pseudo classes to accept arguments instead, so we are also making `::v-deep()` work that way.
+As we were working on the new SFC compiler for v3, we noticed that CSS pseudo elements are in fact semantically NOT [combinators](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors/Combinators).
+It is more consistent with idiomatic CSS for pseudo elements to accept arguments instead, so we are also making `::v-deep()` work that way.
 The current usage of `::v-deep` as a combinator is still supported, however it is considered deprecated and will raise a warning.

 ## Targeting / Avoiding Slot Content

 Currently, slot content passed in from the parent are affected by both the parent's scoped styles AND the child's scoped styles.
 There is no way to author rules that explicitly target slot content only, or ones that do not affect slot content.

 In v3, we intend to make child scoped styles NOT affecting slot content by default.
-To explicitly target slot content, the `::v-slotted()` pseudo class can be used.
+To explicitly target slot content, the `::v-slotted()` pseudo element can be used.

 ## One-Off Global Rules

 Currently to add a global CSS rule we need to use a separate unscoped `<style>` block.
-We are introducing a new `::v-global()` pseudo class for one-off global rules.
+We are introducing a new `::v-global()` pseudo element for one-off global rules.

 ---